Aquafina-water-bottle/jp-mining-note/docs/docs/jpmnhandlebars.md

     - The first line for most dictionaries are removed by default.
         This can be controlled with the following options:

         - `opt__plaintext__remove-first-line-enabled`
         - `opt-first-line-dicts-regex`

+        There are som dictionaries simply cannot have their first line be removed by the handlebars, due to its complicated internal structure.
+        Those dictionaries are specified under `opt-first-line-dicts-regex` by default.

 ## `opt__plaintext__one-dict-entry-only-no-list`